webrecorder/browsertrix/frontend/docs/docs/user-guide/browser-profiles/browser-profiles-overview.md

 !!! tip "Best Practices: Use an account created specifically for archiving a website"

-    We recommend creating dedicated accounts for archiving pages that are behind a login wall but otherwise public.
+    We recommend creating dedicated accounts for archiving pages that require user registration but are otherwise public.
+This practice is sometimes referred to as a login wall.
 Login walls are commonly used by social media platforms.

     Although dedicated accounts are not required to benefit from browser profiles, they can address the following potential issues: